Dennis-The14th-web/TriviaGame/README.md

 ## About App

-- User gets to answer questions selected by the computer in a time frame
+- User gets to answer questions selected by the computer in a time frame.

-- Computer will display amount of questions passed and failed when time elapsed
+- Computer will display amount of questions passed, failed and unanswered when time elapsed.

 ## App View and Live Link